 - Respiratory arrest

 Secobarbital addiction treatment is often needed for recreational users.
 Dependence upon secobarbital can occur quickly after the short-term usage period recommended by a physician, or soon after the user begins using the drug in higher doses than those prescribed.
 Daily use of more than 400 mg of the drug for 90 days or more is likely to lead to a physical dependence.
-Once the user's body becomes dependent, daily doses of as much as 1.5 grams are common due to the user's increasing tolerance level.
-For more information on secobarbital addiction and treatment, call 1-800-928-9139 or click here to contact us.
+Once the user’s body becomes dependent, daily doses of as much as 1.5 grams are common due to the user’s increasing tolerance level.
+For more information on secobarbital addiction and treatment, call 1-888-287-0471 Who Answers? or click here to contact us.

 Secobarbital withdrawal is the result of the user’s system suddenly lacking the levels of secobarbital that the user has become accustomed to having.
 When going through the withdrawal process without secobarbital addiction treatment, the user will experience several uncomfortable withdrawal symptoms, some so severe that the user may prefer to continue usage of the drug rather than continuing through the withdrawal process.
 Symptoms of secobarbital withdrawal include: